nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Examples:
 * `add exam on 10-22-2017` <br>
-  Add a pending task named "exam" on 22 October 2017, current time into task list.
+   Add a pending task named "exam" on 22 October 2017, current time to the task list.
 * `add exam on 10-22-2017 1500` <br>
-  Add a pending task named "exam" on 22 October 2017, 1500 into task list.
+   Add a pending task named "exam" on 22 October 2017, 1500 to the task list.
 * `add exam on 10-22-2017 1500 p/1` <br>
-  Add a priority 1 pending task named "exam" on 22 October 2017, 1500 into task list.
+   Add a priority 1 pending task named "exam" on 22 October 2017, 1500 to the task list.
 * `add exam on 10-22-2017 1500 p/1 d/SR1` <br>
-  Add a priority 1 pending task named "exam" on 22 October 2017, 1500 with description "SR1" into task list.
+   Add a priority 1 pending task named "exam" on 22 October 2017, 1500 with description "SR1" to the task list.
 * `add exam on 10-22-2017 1500 p/1 d/SR1 t/CS2010`<br>
-  Add a priority 1 pending task named "exam" on 22 October 2017, 1500 with description "SR1" and tag "CS2010" into task list.
+   Add a priority 1 pending task named "exam" on 22 October 2017, 1500 with description "SR1" and tag "CS2010" to the task list.

 ##### Adding a pending task with END DATE & TIME only